ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-quick/index.md

 <framework-specific-section frameworks="javascript,angular,vue">

-You can set the Quick Filter text by calling the `setQuickFilter()` method on the grid API.
+You can set the Quick Filter text by calling the `setGridOption('quickFilterText', text)` method on the grid API.

 <snippet>
-api.setQuickFilter('new filter text');
+api.setGridOption('quickFilterText', 'new filter text');
 </snippet>

 You can also set the initial Quick Filter text via the `quickFilterText` grid option.